 * If the list of books in a category is large, you can narrow the search results by sorting or refining the search.

 AbeBooks provides an online marketplace for booksellers and book buyers and the means for them to interact with each other.
 We do not actually own books ourselves.
-We encourage buyers and sellers to communicate with each other.
+We therefore encourage buyers and sellers to communicate with each other.

 If you have specific questions about a book that is listed online you will need to contact the bookseller directly.